 The Master of Engineering (ME) is a professional degree designed to strengthen the student’s competence in engineering primarily through additional coursework.

-The general requirements for admission to the Ph.D., M.S., or M.E. programs include a bachelor's degree from an accredited college or university, GRE General Test scores, a completed application packet with short essay and letters of recommendation.
+The general requirements for admission to the Ph.D., M.S., or M.E. programs include a bachelor's degree from an accredited college or university, a completed application packet with short essay and letters of recommendation.
+GRE scores are optional.
 TOEFL scores are required for international students whose first language is not English.
 Qualified applicants who are deficient in certain prerequisites may be admitted with the expectation that they will remedy the deficiencies during the master's program.
 Prerequisite courses include introductory chemistry and biology, physics (two semesters based on calculus), mathematics through differential equations, and computer programming (Matlab, C++ or Java).

 We evaluate each application on its own merit recognizing that a diverse student body has diverse backgrounds.
-You may find it helpful to know that a typical entering class of graduate students has average GRE scores over 159 (verbal) and 160 (quantitative) and an average undergraduate GPA above 3.5 on a 4-point scale.
+You may find it helpful to know that a typical entering class of graduate students has an average undergraduate GPA above 3.5 on a 4-point scale.
 For students whose first language is not English, TOEFL scores of 250 computer-based/600-paper based, IELTS scores of 7.0 or above or iBT scores of 90 to 100 are recommended.

 You will find the answers to many common questions on our FAQ page.
 If, after reviewing this page, you find that you have additional questions about our program, please contact us at email@example.com.